-On May 7, 2014, we completed our IPO, whereby we sold a total of 6,200,000 shares of our common stock at \$10 per share for net proceeds of \$54.8 million (after underwriting discounts, commissions, and estimated offering costs).
+On May 7, 2014, we completed our IPO, whereby we sold a total of 6,200,000 shares of our common stock at \$10 per share for net proceeds of \$54.6 million (after underwriting discounts, commissions, and offering costs).
+A related party who guaranteed our 2013 Credit Agreement invested \$15.0 million during the IPO.

-On May 7, 2014, \$15.0 million of the proceeds from the IPO, which was invested by the related party who guaranteed the 2013 Credit Agreement, was used to pay in full the outstanding borrowings under the 2013 Credit Agreement.
+On May 7, 2014, \$15.0 million of the proceeds from the IPO was used to pay in full the outstanding principal and all accrued interest under the 2013 Credit Agreement.

-On May 7, 2014, upon completion of our IPO, all outstanding shares of our redeemable convertible preferred stock were converted into 1,691,884 shares of common stock, and all outstanding warrants issued with our convertible notes to purchase common stock were exercised with respect to 275,687 shares of our common stock in which we received proceeds of \$0.1 million in connection with such exercise.
+On May 7, 2014, upon completion of our IPO, all outstanding shares of our redeemable convertible preferred stock were converted into 1,691,884 shares of common stock.
+Also upon completion of our IPO, substantially all outstanding warrants to purchase common stock were exercised with respect to 275,687 shares of our common stock in which we received proceeds of \$0.1 million in connection with such exercise.